flyingmachine/brave-clojure-web/content/basic-emacs.md

 me perfectly – an assortment of packages and keybindings which help me bring ideas to life day after day.

-These resources will help you as you continue you on your Emacs
+If you want to customize emacs, have a look at the file `~/.emacs.d/init.el`.
+This acts as a kind of table of contents listing every package that's installed and all the customization files.
+It's heavily documented, so try just reading through it.
+Also, these resources will help you as you continue you on your Emacs journey:
-journey:

 - [The Emacs Manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/index.html#Top),
   excellent, comprehensive instructions.
 Download the PDF and read it